hzi-bifo/corona_protein_dynamics/README.md

   -l test_data/Germany/DE.metadata.tsv
 ```

 This will start the pipeline in the `<output dir>` folder you have created, use the root sequence from file `root_seq/Asia_root_cds.fa` and test data for Germany, and make a plot with monthly time periods.
+The runtime on this test data is around 25 minutes.

 The `-l` option requires a metadata file as input (e.g., `-l DE.metadata.tsv`) to map amino acid substitutions to pangolin lineages.
 The `metadata.tsv` file should adhere to the format exemplified in `test_data/Germany/DE.metadata.tsv`